Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 Where:
 * *top* -- optional parameter, which allows checking only topological validity of a shape.
-* *shape* -- the only required parameter which represents the name of the shape to check.
+* *shape* -- the only required parameter, defines the name of the shape to check.
-* *result* -- optional parameter which is the prefix of the output shape names.
+* *result* -- optional parameter, defines custom prefix for the output shape names.
 * *short* -- a short description of the check.

 **checkshape** examines the selected object for topological and geometric coherence.
 The object should be a three dimensional shape.